Usbac/quich/README.md

 `tan`  Tangent trigonometric function

+`round` Round to the nearest integer value

 `floor`  Round down

 `ceil`  Round up

+The constants `PI` and `E` are also available.

 ## Install

-Move to your Quich folder and run the following commands:
+Move to your Quich folder and run the following command:

-`make`

-`sudo make install`
+`make; sudo make install`

 Now you should be able to access to Quich running `quich` in your terminal.